UAW strike reaches day 5: local member not worried about finances

 “I tried as hard as I could to save as much and get my finances in order to be able to do this without putting to much strain on my finances,” said Giglio.

-For some workers a strike could mean a short-term financial hardship.
-For Giglio the money she save may run out before the strike is over.
+For some workers, a strike could mean a short-term financial hardship.
+For Giglio, the money she saved may run out before the strike is over.
 But she is willing to see it through to the end in hopes of a better contract.

 “I am not worried about my finances at all,” said Giglio.
 “I am worried about the struggle and being victorious with it.
 I am sure I can go the distance.
 I know that I can.”